 Alpamayo is situated in the NE part of the Cordillera Blanca.
 This means that clouds come up from the Amazonas Basin more frequently.
 Expect 1-2 days / week with less perfect conditions (fog, snowfall) during the climbing season.

+The col camp is typically cold and windy place.
+Be ready for incliment weather.
 Generally, the ascent to Alpamayo is considered rather safe.
 On July 21st, 2003 however, an ice-avalanche killed 8 climbers in Alpamayo SW-face.
 Obviously a huge cornice overhanging the summit ridge had collapsed.